brct-james/apricate/README.md

 ### Endpoints

-Note: Spaces may be replaced with underscores in URI parameters (or not), and params should always be case insensitive.
-Usernames are displayed with the user-given capitalization but the server ignores case when parsing, so `GrEEn` is not a valid username if `Green` is taken, and you get the user `Green` when requesting `GrEEn`
-Note Note: The keys of request bodies are case and space sensitive Note Note Note: When in doubt just use the same space delimiter and case as the game itself

 **Public Routes**
 <!-- - `GET: /api/v0/leaderboards` list all available leaderboards and their descriptions
 - `GET: /api/v0/leaderboards/{board}` get the specified leaderboard rankings -->